 mineru0.831Recommended$0~2GB

-pdfmux achieves 99% of the AI-powered top score (see the full 200-PDF benchmark results) while being:
+pdfmux achieves 99.5% of the paid top score (see the full benchmarked ranking of every Python library) while being:

 • Free (zero cost per page, no API keys)